learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-14-conclusion.md

 <!--more-->

-Firstly we want to provide some information about Conainerization in general, whereupon we go straight to Docker's technology, its use cases and our projects.
+Firstly we want to provide some information about Containerization in general, after which we go straight to Docker's technology, its use cases and our projects.
 Last but not least we will show some tools and complex workflows and give you our final conclusion in the end.

-Please mind that this post is still under construction, sorry...
+*Please mind that this post is still under construction, sorry...*
 ![This post is under construction]({{site.url}}/assets/images/construction.jpg)

 ##Containerization in general